yid164/PythonLearn/README.md

 Enhance my python programming skills

 ### 002
-This is the Python If - Else condition
+This is the Python If - Else condition and built-in datatype